 This weighted material activates the conveyor belt moving everything forward, enabling absorption and processing for removal.
 If that weighted material isn’t heavy enough, it becomes less responsive.
 So the MMC sometimes moves forward too soon while other times will not respond at all; long-term juicing may desensitize that sensor for your MMC.”

 Moderation Is Key (Of Course): As always, it’s imperative to speak with your doctor about making any major dietary changes.
-Unless otherwise advised by a medical professional, it’s probably best not to do away with chewing your greens entirely, but in general, using liquified veggies to supplement your diet definitely has its benefits.
+Unless otherwise advised by a medical professional, it’s probably best not to opt for juicing or blending your vegetables over eating them whole entirely, but in general, using liquified veggies to supplement your diet definitely has its benefits.

 Wondering if the drink-your-produce approach is right for you?
 Dr. Nibber offers some final advice.
 “It's important to understand the goal of juicing: Are you doing it exclusively, or is it an adjunct to actual meals?
 Are you repairing inflammation or intestinal damage?
 Do you have no other way of getting nutrients from foods?” she asks.
 “Be specific about goals and make sure you are taking a balanced approach."